Shikaga/story/index.md

 ---

-"This way mi'lady", a maid said, waving for her to follow her.
-Emlyn walked through the emaculately decorated hallways of the back quarters.
-These clearly did not have the kind of splendor and workmanship that the front rooms that they had come through had, but these were clearly meant to be enjoyed by the honored guests of the house.
+"This way mi'lady", the maid instructed, indicating for Emlyn to follow her.
+They had stepped into the beautifully decorated hallways of the back quarters, where the honored servants and minor nobles rooms where located.

+These clearly didn'tt have the kind of splendor and workmanship that the front rooms that they had come through had.
+But these halls still clearly outshone the most elegant corridors one could find in the House of Eyes back in Verris.

-Clean wood linings edged the corridors and a beautiful red carpet ran along the middle.
-A clear bright light was thrown by the multitude of simple but beautiful chandeliers, evenly spaced along the ceiling.
+Clean wood linings edged the corridors and a beautiful red carpet ran along the middle and a clear bright light was thrown by the multitude of simple but beautiful chandeliers, evenly spaced along the ceiling.

+The walked for a significant distance, taking several turns, but remaining on the same floor.
+Emlyn made notes of all the doors and stairways that they passed, trying to fabricate a mental model inside her head.

 "Here we go", the maid said, pulling a key from her pocket and throwing a door wide and inviting Emlyn to enter.

-The room was relatively small, but with a double bed with hanging drapes positioned against the wall in the middle of the room.
+The room was relatively small, but still exquisitely furnished, wooden panels throughout and tapestries draped upon them.
+A double bed with hanging drapes was positioned against the wall in the middle of the room.
 Their trunks and cases were stacked tidliy at the bottom of the bed and Emlyn intuitively made a quick count to make sure they were all present.
 She would have to inspect them more throughly to ensure that they hadn't been tampered with.

 A Large desk sat against wall on the far side of the room, below a glass window overlooking the courtyard on the inside of the keep.
 Emlyn peeked out at the guards drilling and servents working far below.

 "Your room is this way mi'lady", the maid said once again, indicating a door to the right of Orin's bed.
 "And the privy is over there", she said indicating the door opposite.